 What is MS?

-Canada has the highest rate of multiple sclerosis (MS) in the world, with an estimated 1 in 340 Canadians living with the disease.
+Canada has one of the highest rate of multiple sclerosis (MS) in the world, with an estimated 1 in 340 Canadians living with the disease.
 While it is most often diagnosed in young adults aged 15 to 40, younger children and older adults are also diagnosed with the disease.